 Why Do Cockroaches Like Storage Units?

-How to Prevent Roaches in Your Storage Unit
+How to Prevent Cockroaches in Your Storage Unit

-Good cockroach control is founded in keeping things clean and dry.
+Good cockroach control starts with keeping things clean and dry.
 Here are some tips to help you keep your storage areas free of roaches.
-If you're renting a storage unit, you'll want to start by inspecting it thoroughly before you start moving any items in.

 Can I Bomb My Storage Unit?